 Precision Investment Casting

-Also referred to as wax casting or investment casting, precision investment casting is a reliable and precise metal casting process which creates complex metal components from a wax pattern (also known as a master die).
+Also referred to as wax casting or investment casting, precision investment casting is a reliable and precise metal casting process that creates complex metal components from a wax pattern (also known as a master die).
 Components of a wide range of shapes, sizes, and weights can be made from precision investment casting.
-Types of precision investment casting include stainless steel casting, carbon steel casting, rapid prototype casting, aluminum casting, brass and bronze casting, specialty alloy casting, and off-shore investment casting.
+Precision investment casting includes stainless steel casting, carbon steel casting, rapid prototype casting, aluminum casting, brass and bronze casting, specialty alloy casting, and off-shore investment casting.

 In order to produce precise components, the investment casting process follows a series of complex steps.
-The first step involves the creation of a wax pattern, or a master die.
-The master die is an exact replica of the desired part.
-Sometimes, the master die can even be the prototype of the part, which is either hand carved or made by machine or by injection molding.
+The first step involves the creation of a wax pattern or a master die.
+The master die is a replica of the desired part.
+Sometimes, the master die can even be the part prototype, which is either hand carved or made by machine or by injection molding.
 Before moving on to the next step, all flaws and imperfections must be removed from the master die in order to make sure it exactly resembles the part to be produced.
 Using a heated metal tool, the master die is mounted on a wax rod called a sprue.
 In some cases, one sprue can hold several patterns at once.
 This cluster is also known as a tree.
-Once the dies are in place on the sprue, they are repeatedly dipped into the ceramic slurry, or the investment.
+Once the dies are in place on the sprue, they are repeatedly dipped into the ceramic slurry or the investment.
 The investment must evenly coat the entire mold, and it is dipped until it achieves the desired thickness.
-Alternatively, instead of dipping, the sprue can be affixed in a flask and the investment can be poured around it.
+Alternatively, instead of dipping, the sprue can be affixed to a flask, and the investment can be poured around it.